Orlando (opera): Act 1

 On the summit of a mountain, at night - The wizard Zoroastro scans the heavens and sees signs in the stars that the warrior Orlando will once more turn to deeds of valour and recover from his passion for the princess of Cathay, Angelica.
 Orlando himself appears, torn between love and duty.
 With a wave of his wand, the magician conjures up disturbing visions of the great heroes of antiquity asleep at Cupid's feet.
-Zoroastro urges Orlando to forget Venus, the goddess of love, and once more follow Mars, god of war.(Aria:Lascia Amor).
-Orlando is at first shamed by Zoroastro's words but then decides love and duty do not necessarily conflict, reflecting that Hercules was not robbed of his status as a hero by his affair with Queen Omphale, or Achilles by disguising himself for a time as a woman (Aria:Non fu già men forte).
+Zoroastro urges Orlando to forget Venus, the goddess of love, and once more follow Mars, god of war.(Aria: Lascia Amor).

+Orlando is at first shamed by Zoroastro's words but then decides love and duty do not necessarily conflict, reflecting that Hercules was not robbed of his status as a hero by his affair with Queen Omphale, or Achilles by disguising himself for a time as a woman (Aria: Non fu già men forte Alcide).

 In a grove with shepherds' huts - The shepherdess Dorinda reflects on the beauties of nature, which however do not fill her with tranquility as they used to, which she feels may be a sign that she is falling in love.
 Orlando rushes across the scene with a princess, Isabella, that he has just rescued from danger, and Dorinda thinks he may be in love too.
 (Aria:Ho un certo rossore).

 Dorinda has been sheltering princess Angelica in her hut, as Angelica had found the wounded Moorish warrior Medoro near death and fallen desperately in love with him and brought him to recuperate in the shepherdess's hut with her.
 Dorinda is upset that Medoro and Angelica are in love, as she has fallen in love with Medoro herself, but Medoro tells Dorinda that Angelica is a relative of his and assures Dorinda that he will never forget her kindness to him (Aria:Se il cor mai ti dira).

-Dorinda knows Medoro is not telling the truth, but finds him utterly charming anyway (Aria:O care parolette).
+Dorinda knows Medoro is not telling the truth, but finds him utterly charming anyway (Aria: O care parolette).